vamseeachanta/teamresumes/cv/va_resume.md

 - O&G field life cycle (up, mid and downstream) experience for offshore and subsea projects.
 Design, operations/integrity management and decommission experience.
 - Served as Committee member on professional bodies for API-RP-16Q, API-RP-17G, API-RP-17G2 and ASCE COPRI MRE for riser and structural engineering expertise.
 - Over 10 years of data analytics experience in building digital twins coupled with a passion to automate.
 Build programming modules for streamline and automation to create upstream engineering microservices.
-- Possess IT experience to enable data analytics project success.
+- Possess data science experience to implement physics-based algorithms for engineering teams.
 Working experience in :
 	- Data (well data, WITSML drilling data, seismic segy data, for use as meta data and engineering/analysis data),
 	- Implementation of web services for oil and gas industry
 	- Databases (SQL design, queries, stored procedures),